- Eligibility Criteria

 - employing businesses maintain their employee headcount as at 13 July 2021 for the period for which the business is receiving payments under this Grant and the JobSaver scheme.

-- have experienced a decline in turnover of the relevant percent due to the Public Health Orders over a minimum 2-week period from 26 June 2021 to 17 July 2021 compared to the same period in June and/or July 2019.
+- they experienced a decline in turnover of 30% or more due to the Public Health Order over a minimum 2-week period from 26 June 2021 to 17 July 2021 compared to:

 Maintain their Employee Headcount means maintenance of the employer-employee relationship consistent with employment law.
 Employers will, however, remain eligible if employees voluntarily resign.